-13. City of Miami Beach Fire Department procedure for BDA permitting process:
+13. City of Miami Fire Department procedure for BDA permitting process:

-\\ AT NO TIME SHALL WORK COMMENCE WITHOUT AN APPROVED SET OF PLANS AND ISSUED PERMITS \\
+AT NO TIME SHALL WORK COMMENCE WITHOUT AN APPROVED SET OF PLANS AND ISSUED PERMITS

-- 1. All new structures or existing structures changing occupancy classification require by Code a preliminary reading of public radio signal coverage that must be submitted for review to Fire Captain Jorge Linares at (305) 673-7000 Ext.
-2883 or at JorgeLinares@maimibeachfl.gov - 2.
-City personnel will evaluate and test the building to confirm preliminary readings that were submitted by third party contractor. - 3.
-If it is determined that a BDA system is required in the structure, it will be confirmed by Radio System Administrator or his designee and their readings. - 4.
-Plans will be submitted first to the Miami Beach Fire Prevention Bureau for review.
-Once plan is approved by the Radio System Administrator or his designee it will be stamped and signed on every page. - 5.
-The Radio System Administrator will then e-mail/notify the Miami Beach Fire Prevention Bureau that your plans are ready for review. - 6.
-When Miami Beach Fire Prevention reviews and approves the plans, the Contractor will need to pull the proper permits. - 7.
-When installation work is commenced, the appropriate inspections will be coordinated.
+- All new structures or existing structures changing occupancy classification require by Code a preliminary reading of public radio signal coverage that must be submitted for review to GSA Communications.
+(FFPC 1:11:10 - 5th Ed.) - 2.
+GSA Communications will evaluate and test the building to confirm preliminary readings that were submitted by third party contractor. - 3.
+If it is determined that a BDA system is required in the structure, it will be confirmed by GSA Communications and their readings. - 4.
+Plans will be submitted first to GSA Communications for review.
+Once plan is approved by GSA Communications it will be stamped and signed on every page. - 5.
+GSA Communications will then email Miami Fire Prevention that your plans are ready for review by the Bureau. - 6.
+Contractor will submit the original shop drawings that are "stamped and signed" by GSA Communications for verification and review by Miami Fire Prevention. - 7.
+When Miami Fire Prevention reviews and approves the plans, the Contractor will need to pull the proper permits. - 8.
+When installation work is commenced, the appropriate inspections will be coordinated with GSA Communications. - 9.
+Once GSA Communications has completed their final inspection an email will be sent to Miami Fire Prevention by GSA Communications advising that final inspection has been completed. - 10.
+When Miami Fire Prevention receives the email, the contractor may call in the fire portion of the permit.